-Justin McDonald seeks to provide matter-of-fact and efficient advice in the matters entrusted to him.
-He enjoys maintaining something of a general, trial practice.
+Justin McDonald seeks to provide efficient, matter-of-fact advice in the matters entrusted to him.
+He enjoys maintaining something of a general trial practice.

-As a product liability lawyer, Justin manages and tries cases across the country including in Alabama, Arizona, Arkansas, Georgia, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, Tennessee, Oklahoma, South Carolina and Virginia.
+As a product liability lawyer, Justin manages and tries cases across the country.
 He has handled to resolution over 200 products liability cases as lead counsel.
 His experience includes:

-20 years as lead trial attorney for a portfolio of cases on a regional basis
+20+ years as lead trial attorney for a tire manufacturer on a regional basis

 Significant trade secret and protective order issues